Posted on: March 19, 2019

 When college/university representatives visit your school, sign up to attend the session.
 Juniors can attend the college visits (although remember to check with your teacher/counselor), and this is the perfect place to listen to the questions the seniors are asking.
 In the beginning, you may not know what questions to ask, and this is perfectly normal.
 They have an entire year of experiences behind them that include research and campus visits, so their questions may be really helpful in understanding what to think about when looking at a college.
 In addition, listen carefully to what each representative says about their university and definitely ask and write down your questions.
 These meetings are perfect opportunities for conversations about campus life.

 Attend all the college planning events that your school has to offer, as these events are when your school’s college counselors will put forth big-picture timelines in addition to specific instructions for applying to college.
 Listen to conversations the seniors are having with one another.
 Do you hear any talk about essays or completing applications?

 As you watch the seniors balance deadlines for homework and college applications, wait for a break in their schedule and open an informal conversation about junior year.
 Ask for advice on how you can manage your year ahead.
 What suggestions do they have?
 What would they have done differently?
 Understanding their experience can be inspiration for your own launch into the college search.

 In summary, a few words of advice as you begin your conversations about college:

-Be prepared and plan ahead: keep a timeline and study schedule for both school tests and standardized tests (SAT or ACT & SAT Subject Tests).
+Be prepared and plan ahead: keep a timeline and study schedule for both school tests and standardized tests (SAT or ACT & if applicable, AP or IB exams).
 Aim for good grades but be careful to keep a balanced daily routine.
 Ask for help if you feel challenged or find yourself falling behind.
 Pursue your interests in extracurriculars: do what you like well and often.
 Enjoy your activities and take on greater responsibilities.